MazamaScience/DigitalOcean-R-setup/README.md

 # DigitalOcean-R-setup

-Makefile set up Digital Ocean droplets with software to compile R packages.
+Makefiles to set up Digital Ocean droplets with software to compile R packages.

 ## Background